- 12 May 2025

 The presence of a VPN connection is detected by reading the network connection settings on the mobile device.

-allows retrieving the current system-wide Internet proxy settings.
-This can be used to check whether any of the VPN tunnelling protocols (i.e., tap, tun, ppp, ipsec, utun) is in use.
+On iOS, the SDK uses iOS-native capabilities to retrieve the current system-wide Internet proxy settings and checks whether any of the VPN tunnelling protocols (i.e., tap, tun, ppp, ipsec, utun) is in use.

 For information how to integrate the SDK, see the Network Security SDK Integration Guide.